-Common Stock offered by the Company hereby Common Stock to be outstanding after the Offerings (1) 9,200,000 shares shares
+Common Stock offered by the Company hereby......
+9,200,000 shares Common Stock to be outstanding after the Offerings (1)..... shares

 Use of proceeds The estimated net proceeds to the

-ose of proceeds Company of \$188.0 million will be
+Company of \$188.0 million will be

 used to repay the S Distribution

 Notes (as defined herein) (estimated

 to have an aggregate principal amount

 between \$ million and \$

 million).
 Any remaining net proceeds

 will be used to repay outstanding ad-

 vances under the Company's revolving

 credit facility.

-Listing The Company has applied to list the
+Listing The Company intends to make

+application to list the Common Stock

-Common Stock on the New York Stock
+on the New York Stock Exchange

-Exchange ("NYSE").
+("NYSE").

-(1) Excludes approximately shares of Common Stock reserved for issuance pursuant to awards under the Company's 1996 Equity Incentive Plan (the "1996 Equity Plan") and 1996 Non-Employee Directors' Stock Option Plan (the "Directors' Plan"), including options to purchase shares of Common Stock to be granted immediately prior to the Offerings.
-Of such options, will have an exercise price per share equal to the initial public offering price of the Common Stock and will have an exercise price of \$ per share.
+(1) Excludes approximately shares of Common Stock reserved for issuance under the Company's 1996 Equity Incentive Plan (the "1996 Equity Plan") and 1996 Non-Employee Directors' Stock Option Plan (the "Directors' Plan"), including options for shares to be granted immediately prior to the Offerings.
+Of such options, will have an exercise price equal to the initial public offering price and will have an exercise price of \$.
 See "Management -- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan."